deeja/KafkaConsumerRetry/README.md

     note over A2: Delay Execution before retry A2->>DB: Have you got X?
     DB->>A2: Yes, here you go.
-    note over A2: Check that X should be updated A2->>DB: Update X
+    note over A2: Should X should be updated?
+    A2->>DB: Update X
     DB->>A2: Ok
 ```